mikemckiernan/GenerativeAIExamples/docs/rag/aiplayground.md

     ```
     > ⚠️ **NOTE**: It will take a few minutes for the containers to come up.
 Adding the `-d` flag will have the services run in the background. ⚠️

-### Follow remaining steps from Quick start guide to interact with the pipeline [here](../../RetrievalAugmentedGeneration/README.md#step-3-experiment-with-rag-in-jupyterlab)
+### Follow remaining steps from Quick start guide to interact with the pipeline using UI [here](../../RetrievalAugmentedGeneration/README.md#step-3-experiment-with-rag-in-jupyterlab)

+- Example [notebook 6](../../notebooks/06_AI_playground.ipynb) showcases the usage of AI Playground LLM

 ### Using Nvdia Cloud based Embedding models